pictuga/morss/README.md

 morss also has experimental support for Atom feeds.

 ##Use cases

+morss will auto-detect what "mode" to use.

 ###Running on a server

 For this, you need to make sure your host allows python script execution.
 This method uses HTTP calls to fetch the RSS feeds, such as `http://DOMAIN/MORSS/morss.py/feeds.bbci.co.uk/news/rss.xml`.
 Therefore the python script has to be accessible by the HTTP server.
 With the `.htaccess` file provided, it's also possible, on APACHE servers, to access the filled feed at `http://DOMAIN/MORSS/feeds.bbci.co.uk/news/rss.xml` (without the `morss.py`).
-This will require you to set `SERVER` to `True` at the top of the script.

 Works like a charm with Tiny Tiny RSS (<http://tt-rss.org/redmine/projects/tt-rss/wiki>).